-Learn how to make these cute koozies with adorable pool float designs!
-It’s easy to make your own custom summer koozies with heat transfer vinyl, and I will walk you through all the steps.
+Learn how to make DIY koozies with adorable pool float designs!
+It’s easy to personalize your can koozies with heat transfer vinyl, your Silhouette or Cricut, and this step-by-step tutorial!
 This post contains affiliate links, which help to support this site at no extra cost to you.

 I mean are pool floats the cutest or what?
-These designs were originally part of a Palm Springs inspired Fresh Cuts SVG Bundle, but after that bundle ended, I loved them so much I decided to make a few more.
-Now I have four pool float inspired designs!
-And you can get all of them in this fun little pool floats cut file mini bundle!
+I have four pool float inspired designs, and you can get all of them in this fun little pool floats cut file mini bundle!

 DIY Koozie Supplies:

 - Blank Koozies

 - Heat Transfer Vinyl (I used Siser Easyweed)

 - Silhouette Cameo or Cricut Maker

 - Multi-Purpose Paper, Parchment Paper, or Thin Cotton Fabric

 This is a pretty simple iron on project, but if you are new to working with heat transfer vinyl, be sure to check out my beginner’s guide to working with heat transfer vinyl first right HERE.

 Step One.
 Prepare Cut File.